Lung Nodule Clinic

 More Information About Lung Nodules

-Lung nodules (also called pulmonary nodules) are often just a few centimeters wide.
-They show up as a spot on the lung during lung cancer screenings or other chest imaging studies.
+Nodules are often found as a spot on the lung during lung cancer screenings or other imaging studies that include the lungs.
 Pulmonary nodules are present in nearly half of all chest imaging scans, but only a small number end up being cancerous.
-Some nodules go away on their own.
+Some nodules go away on repeat imaging, especially if they are due to a small infection or inflammation.
+Other times, we continue to follow the nodule closely, looking for small changes in size.
+If concerning to the team, we sometimes recommend a biopsy to get more information as to the cause.

 What causes nodules in the lungs?